Igor's Techno Club

 Checking Your UV Version

-After installation, verify UV is installed and functional by checking its version:
+After installation, verify UV is installed and functional:

 uv --version